geom3trik/vizia-audio-synth/README.md

 ```

 If we run our app again now with `cargo run` nothing will have changed.
-This is because although we are sending messages, our audio thread isn't set up to receive them yet.
+This is because although we are sending messages when the `Z` key is pressed, our audio thread isn't set up to receive them yet.

 # Step 5 - Reacting to messages

-Now that messages are being sent by our `Controller`, we need to modify the code in our `run` function to receive these events and change our oscillator note value.
+Now that messages are being sent by our model, we need to modify the code in our `run` function to receive these events and change our oscillator note value.
 Modify the `run` function to look like the following:

 ```Rust
 fn run<T>(device: &cpal::Device, config: &cpal::StreamConfig, command_receiver: crossbeam_channel::Receiver<Message>) -> Result<(), anyhow::Error>